creaktive/rainbarf/README.md

 - \--remaining

     Display the time remaining until the battery is fully charged/empty.
+See ["CAVEAT"](#CAVEAT).

 - \--\[no\]bolt